 There is a monetary cost for testing at each level of the program.

 Apprentice Beekeeper: Cost $25.00 - covers both the written and practical testing.

 Entry level for the program: beginning beekeepers are welcome as an encouragement to interested folks who want to increase their knowledge.

 2. Practical test which demonstrates the techniques involved in a routine hive inspection.

 NOTE: It is the responsibility of the VSBA Apprentice and Journeyman beekeepers who have successfully passed the written exam to contact one of the VSBA Master Beekeepers to coordinate and schedule a time to complete their practical hive inspection testing in an apiary other than your own.

 3. Five (5) hours of approved Public Service Credit (PSC) annually.
+(As listed below)

 Approved Public Service Credit includes but is not limited to: Preparing and presenting a honey bee program, staffing a table at a community event, conducting a training class or program at a local school, library, or other club or association.